 The Engelhörnergroup is an extensive limestone range about 4 km. long, located in the Berner Alps, near Meiringen.
-Belonging to Engelhörner West Sector, including the higher Tannenspitze, Engelburg and Sattelspitzen, Rosenlauistock 2198 m is a fine slender pinnacle.
+Belonging to the Engelhörner West Sector, including the highest Tannenspitze, Engelburg and Sattelspitzen, Rosenlauistock 2198 m is a fine slender pinnacle.
 Unlike most of the mountain ranges of this area of the Swiss Alps, which are mainly in granite, the Engelhörner chain shows peaks and walls made of compact limestone, a real paradise for the climber.

-The particular stratification of the Cretaceous limestone that forms the Engelhörner chain gives to the summit a peculiar appearance, sometimes with a bit bizarre shapes.
+The particular stratification of the Cretaceous limestone that forms the Engelhörner chain gives to the summits a peculiar appearance, sometimes with a bit bizarre shapes.
 Rosenlauistock counts different classic routes of moderate difficulty on West Face and even some modern climb on excellent rock on SW face.

 The nearest town to the Engelhörnergroup is Meiringen near the Brienzersee.

+There are two possible approaches to Rosenlauistock, depending if you want to stay overnight at the "Engelhorn-Hutte" hut, or not.
 From Meiringen follow the beautiful road to Rosenlaui (Schwarzwaldalp road).
 Getting to a fork (loc.
 Gschwantenmad) in the upper part of the road you can choose between the two different approaches:

 - on the left side it starts a toll road (Zwirgi Schwarzwald road) that ends at the mountain farm Rychenbachalp (where you must pay CHF 15), allowing a shorter access to the "Engelhorn-Hutte" (about 1 hour by walk from to the farm).

-RouteHaslizwerg report - French scale
+Haslizwerg report - French scale

 Summit altitude: 2198 m

-Difficulty: TD, max 6a+ French scale
+Difficulty: TD, max 6a+ (French scale)

 Equipment: belays equipped with cemented anchors, pegs along the pitches